#---Hash---

 Here, Bob and 23 are the values, and :name and :age are the corresponding keys for those values.

-Note that the keys are symbols, although written weirdly with the colon after the word.
-That’s because prior to Ruby 1.9, you had to declare the same hash like this:
+(Note that the keys are symbols, although written weirdly with the colon after the word.

-## This is a bit verbose, and so has gone out of style.
+## This style is verbose and so has gone out of style.

 You can also create a hash with Hash.new or Hash[] methods: